Pugnacious/blog/_posts/chaotica/2021-05-12-Choatica-Elliptic-Splits.md

 ## Final Tweaks and Camera

 Finally, we can apply shaders and pick a palette.
 Don't forget to tweak the color curves to suit your tastes.
 Then we can work on the camera transform.
-For this, I picked a sipmle julian2 with default everything.
+For this, I picked a simple julian2 with default everything.
 This is what it looks like.

 [![Tweak Values](/assets/images/chaotica-elliptic-splits/chaotica_jK5vh8z2XB.jpg)](/assets/images/chaotica-elliptic-splits/chaotica_jK5vh8z2XB.jpg)